 Headcollars (and the right training) can make walks much easier.
 But with so many options, which one is best for your dog?
-Here’s a review of our 4 favorite headcollars.
+Here’s a review of 3 headcollars:

 Gentle Leader